 The Satin factor causes the hair shaft to be flat and each individual hair to be thinner.
 Therefore it reflects light in a completely different way which gives the coat the required sheen.
-Standardised in all breeds/varieties.

-1. Type and Shape 20
+- 1. Type and Shape

-2. Head, Eyes and Ears 10
+- 2. Head, Eyes and Ears

-3. Coat 10
+- 3. Coat

-4. Texture 15
+- 4. Texture

-5. Sheen 15
+- 5. Sheen

-6. Colour and/or markings 15
+- 6. Colour and/or markings

-7. Condition and Presentation 15
+- 7. Condition and Presentation

-100

-The coat is around $2\frac{1}{2}$ cm long.
+The coat is around 21⁄2 cm long.
 The coat has to be free of rosettes and ruffles and is not in moult.